nt92/nikhilthota.com-hugo/content/writing/fasting.md

 ### Thursday

 We ate our last meal for the weekend on Thursday evening (dramatically dubbed *The Final Supper*), after we were all finished working for the day.
 The feast was a hodge-podge mix of eggs, granola, and [extra fancy nuts](https://www.ams.usda.gov/sites/default/files/media/Mixed_Nuts_in_the_Shell_Standard%5B1%5D.pdf).
-Afterwards, we scrawled our *before* weights onto the living room whiteboard, downed a motley of [electrolyte supplements](https://drinklmnt.com/blogs/health/electrolytes-while-fasting-benefits-and-best-sources) (sodium, magnesium, zinc, and potassium) and drifted off into a deep slumber.
+Afterwards, we scrawled our *before* weights onto the living room whiteboard, downed a motley of [electrolyte supplements](https://drinklmnt.com/blogs/health/electrolytes-while-fasting-benefits-and-best-sources) (sodium, magnesium, zinc, calcium, and potassium) and drifted off into a deep slumber.

 {{< figure caption="[Bless Reddit](https://www.reddit.com/r/photoshopbattles/comments/1ckwje/last_supper_table_with_no_people/)" src="/article_images/fasting/last_supper.jpg" >}}